Skip to main content

 print("Upserted edge:", result)

-Example 2: Upsert edge with properties
+Example 2: Upsert edge with multiple properties

 QUERY UpsertFriendshipWithProps(id1: ID, id2: ID, since: String, strength: F32) =>